 The Metro Schools Encore Program offers an instructional experience designed specifically for intellectually gifted and academically talented learners.
 The curriculum is hands-on, interactive and problem-based with a focus on developing students' critical and creative thinking abilities.
 Instruction is interdisciplinary and aligned with Tennessee content standards, Encore classes meet weekly in your child's school.

-For children in kindergarten through eighth grade at Metro Schools, there are three pathways to qualify for Encore services.
-For children younger than kindergarten, please contact the Office of Exceptional Education at (615) 259-8702.
+For children younger than kindergarten, please contact the Office of Exceptional Education at (615) 687 - 4551, x665702.
+For children in kindergarten through eighth grade at Metro Schools, there are three pathways to qualify for Encore services:

 Two Qualification Pathways for K-8 Students

 1. ANNUAL ENCORE ASSESSMENTS: Encore typically assesses eligible 4th – 6th grade students in the fall using the Cognitive Abilities Test™ (CogAT®) Screening Form.
 Encore typically assesses eligible Kindergarten students in the spring using the Naglieri Nonverbal Ability Test® – Second Edition (NNAT2).
-Students are referred for this screening by school data teams based on benchmarks in reading and math or gifted characteristics.
+Kindergarteners are referred for this screening by school data teams based on benchmarks in reading and math or gifted characteristics.
 Qualification for Encore services is determined based on a comparison of overall student performance on these assessments by grade level.

 2. SCHOOL PSYCHOLOGY: Parents, guardians, pediatricians, child care professionals or certified school personnel can request that students be screened for Intellectual Giftedness.
 If you are concerned that your child’s advanced academic needs are not being met in the general classroom, then start a conversation with the classroom teacher to request a Support Team Meeting .
 If your child meets the criteria for Intellectually Gifted, then he or she will also qualify for Encore services.